Grey-capped hemispingus

 The grey-capped hemispingus (Kleinothraupis reyi) is a species of bird in the family Thraupidae that is endemic to Venezuela.

 Its natural habitat is subtropical or tropical moist montane forests where it is threatened by habitat loss.

 Description

-The species have a grey crown and don't have any supercilium.
-Their upperparts are olive in colour and their underparts are yellow.
+The species has a grey crown and does not have any supercilium.
+Upperparts are olive in colour and underparts are yellow.

 Habitat

 It is found on elevations between 2,200 m and 3,000 m.